 Scotland is one Specialised Unit of Application (SUoA).
-Scotland offers forty-eight individual Programmes (also called rotations) across the four distinct areas of East, North, South East and West and linked to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.
+Scotland offers 51 posts across the four distinct regions - East, North, South-East and West with links to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.

 |Region||Total Posts||Research Posts||Teaching Posts||Leadership Posts|

-Each of the Programmes starts with a generic clinical F1 year which allows for newly qualified doctors to gain experience in a range of clinical posts, with the F2 year focusing upon academic elements alongside additional clinical experience.
+Each of the programmes start with a generic clinical F1 year which allows for newly qualified doctors to gain experience in a range of clinical posts, with the F2 year focusing upon academic elements alongside additional clinical experience.

-Further information on the specialised programmes offered in each region, as well as information on the recruitment process and offer cascade timetable, can be found by following the links on the left-hand menu.
+Further information on the specialised programmes offered in each region, the recruitment process and timetable, can be found by following the links on the left-hand menu.